Peter Wong (Australian politician)

-Peter Hon Jung Wong AM (黃肇強) (born 12 October 1942) is an Australian politician.
+Peter Hon Jung Wong AM (黃肇強) (born 12 October 1942) is a Chinese-born Australian politician.
 A figure in the Sydney Chinese community and former member of the Liberal Party of Australia, he became concerned over the Liberal Party's refusal to oppose strongly the rise of Pauline Hanson and her One Nation Party, and ultimately went on to found the Unity Party.
 He served as their leader from 1998 to 1999 and represented the party in the New South Wales Legislative Council from March 1999 until March 2007.
 Wong was made a Member of the Order of Australia in 1996.

 Early life

 Wong was born in China, but his Hakka family fled from that Communist Party-controlled country when he was eight.
 His family briefly settled in Borneo, where his father provided free medical care to the poor, but they later moved on to Sydney, Australia.

 Wong ultimately studied medicine at the University of Sydney and went into private practice, working as a general practitioner in Sydney for many years.
 He became actively involved in the Chinese Australian community, which saw him appointed as a member of the Ethnic Affairs Commission from 1991 to 1997.

-Wong became extensively involved in community work; amongst other things, he founded the Chinese Catholic Community, co-founded the Australian Chinese Charity Foundation (ACCF) and served as chair of the Chinese Migrant Welfare Association.
-He also co-founded the Welfare Committee for Chinese Students in 1990 and through it played a role in the Hawke government's eventual decision to give asylum to 42,000 Chinese university students after the Tiananmen Square protests of 1989.
+Wong became extensively involved in community work; amongst other things, he founded the Chinese Catholic Community, co-founded the Australian Chinese Charity Foundation and served as chair of the Chinese Migrant Welfare Association.

+He co-founded the Welfare Committee for Chinese Students in 1990 and through it played a role in the Hawke government's eventual decision to give asylum to 42,000 Chinese university students after the Tiananmen Square protests of 1989.
 Through his work with these organisations, Wong often oversaw the provision of assistance to newly arrived migrants and the underprivileged in the Sydney Chinese community and acted as a spokesperson for the community in the media.